The Best Little Whorehouse in Texas: Production history

+Composer Carol Hall was close friends with Eileen Goldman, wife of William Goldman, who was good friends with Peter Masterson.
+Hall and Masterton discussed doing a musical together - as both were from Texas she proposed adapting The Last Picture Show but Masterton suggested an adaptation of Larry King's story about the Chicken Ranch, that had been published in Playboy magazine.
+Masterton had read the story while appearing in a production of That Championship Season.
+King agreed to collaborate although "I didn't think anything would come of it."

+Masterton and his wife Carlin Glynn were members of the Actor's Studio and in late 1976 they presented four scenes as a workshop production.
+This was well received and Lee Strasberg agreed that they finished the musical the Actors Studio would finance a showcase production.
+Around a year later the show started at the Actor's Studio with Henderson Forsythe and Carlin Glynn in the leads.
+Response was extremely favorable with many celebrities attending performances.
+William Goldman brought Stephanie Phillips, an executive at Universal; that studio offered to finance an off-Broadway production with a budget of $400,000 enabling Tommy Tune to be hired to co direct with Masteron.

 The Best Little Whorehouse in Texas opened off-Broadway at the Entermedia Theatre on April 17, 1978.
-It reopened on Broadway at the 46th Street Theatre on June 19, 1978, and ran for 1,584 performances.
+Response was again very strong.
+It reopened on Broadway at the 46th Street Theatre on June 19, 1978, and ran for 1,584 performances until March 27, 1982.
 The production was directed by Peter Masterson and Tommy Tune and choreographed by Tune and Thommie Walsh.
 The opening cast included Carlin Glynn, Henderson Forsythe, Jay Garner, Joan Ellis, Delores Hall, and Pamela Blair.
 Glynn was replaced by Fannie Flagg and Anita Morris later in the run.

-Alexis Smith starred as Miss Mona in the first U.S. National Tour, September 1979 through February 1981, with stops in major cities from Boston to Los Angeles.
+Alexis Smith starred as Miss Mona in the first U.S. National Tour, from September 1979 through February 1981, with stops in major cities from Boston to Los Angeles.

 The Sydney production opened at Her Majesty's Theatre on 13 September 1980.
 Produced by J. C. Williamson Ltd, it starred Lorraine Bayly as Miss Mona and Alfred Sandor as Sherriff Ed Earl Dodd, with Mona Richardson as Jewel, Judi Connelli as Doatsy Mae and Peter Whitford as the Governor.

 The West End production opened at the Theatre Royal, Drury Lane on February 26, 1981.
 Produced by Bernard Delfont, it again starred Carlin Glynn and Henderson Forsythe, with Miquel Brown as Jewel and Betsy Brantley as Angel.
 It included Sally Ann Triplett and Robert Meadmore and ran for 204 performances.

 A "summer stock" production that toured the northeastern U.S. in 1982 starred Barbara Eden, William Hardy and Jay Garner.